mapbox/wikimama/sql/README.md

 `psql -d wikidata`
 `COPY exact_matches_canonical_name TO '<full/output/path/filename.csv>' CSV HEADER;`

-Once we have this outputted CSV, we can run the scripts in the `js` folder to augment it with additional data from `wikidata` using the API.
+Once we have this output CSV, we can run the scripts in the `js` folder to augment it with additional data from `wikidata` using the API.
 Look at the README in the `js` folder for further instructions.